francisco-rente/FEUP-SGI/README.md

 # SGI 2022/2023

+Scene creation project developed in the context of the Interactive Graphics Systems's unit at FEUP.

 ## Group T01G03
 | Name             | Number    | E-Mail             |
 | ---------------- | --------- | ------------------ |